3 Steps to Prevent a Lint Fire

 3 Tips for After a Home Flood

 There's nothing worse than the sight of a broken pipe, flooded basement, or soaking wet possessions.
-If your home in Colorado Springs, CO, has suffered from flooding, it can feel overwhelming, but with the right ideas in mind, your home is well on its way to being good as new.
+If your home in Security, CO, has suffered from flooding, it can feel overwhelming, but with the right ideas in mind, your home is well on its way to being good as new.

 1. Don't Touch Anything

 Even if the damage in your home looks minor, hidden electrical wires and waterlogged drywall cause big safety issues.
 It's best to leave the dangerous work to the professionals.
 Many people don't realize how dangerous water in homes can be.
 Think of water damage in the same light you view fire damage: Unpredictable and risky.
 It may be tempting to wade in and recover a precious item but don't.

 Before the cleanup can get started, the source of the water must be found and stopped.
 If you suspect a broken pipe, call a plumber to get it fixed.

 3. Call a Professional

 After the leak has been repaired, it's time to call in the experts in water damage cleanup to restore your home to normal.
 With the right equipment, the pros restore homes to a pre-flooded state within a few days.
 Among several other processes, one of the most important steps that an expert takes is the removal of water from the walls and ceilings.
 Waterlogged drywall is a serious issue that can lead to collapse, but professionals will save as much as possible by drying the area.
 Most also employ industrial fans and heaters to dehumidify the area.
 Along with this, they also test for hidden moisture behind walls.
 Both of these steps help prevent the growth of mold.
 A specialist also comes equipped to dry your furniture and other personal items.

 Whether it's a broken pipe or another source of water damage, with the right knowledge, you can quickly return your home to normal.